 The SAT and ACT are right around the corner and you may be feeling a little nervous about the big day.
 You may be consumed with wondering what it will be like and how you will do.
-You might also be feeling pressure from family members, coaches or prospective colleges to get a certain score in order to get scholarships, admittance, or even compete with an older sibling.
-The problem with all this anxiety is that worrying can keep your mind from working at its full capacity.
+You might also be feeling pressure from family members, coaches or prospective colleges to get a certain score in order to get scholarships, admittance, or even compete with an older sibling. he problem with all this SAT preparation anxiety is that worrying can keep your mind from working at its full capacity.
 So, it is important to learn ways to cope and manage your anxiety, both before and during your exams.

 Eat Well, Sleep Well, and Control Your Thoughts

 A good way to start is to recognize what your worries are.
 Consider jotting them down in a journal or diary to get them out of your head.
 Notice whether each is a logical worry or a thinking trap.
-Many times anxiety can appear reasonable, but actually winds up being a case of the mind playing tricks and goading you into the spiral of overthinking.
+Many times SAT preparation anxiety can appear reasonable, but actually winds up being a case of the mind playing tricks and goading you into the spiral of overthinking.

 To keep your cool on the big day, try to get a good night’s rest the night before your exam.
 Practice mindfulness by lighting a candle, saying a prayer, journaling, or even using meditation to help you get to sleep.
 Avoid pulling an all-nighter to study or go over notes.
 The more tired your brain is, the more difficult it will be to think and make proper decisions on your exams.
 Along with proper sleep, make sure to eat breakfast, even if it’s only something small.
 My grandma’s advice was to always make sure to have a glass of juice for blood sugar support and some peanut butter toast for protein and carbs.